FredHutch/cookbook-slurm-wlm/doc/using.md

         ...
     }

-And then add the following template to your wrapper:
+And then add the following snippet and your script template to your wrapper:

     template 'prolog' do
         source 'prolog.erb'